archie-cm/Churn-Analysis-Ecommerce-Customer/README.md

 **Tools**: Python, JupyterLab, Git

-**Libraries**: Pandas, Numpy, Feature-engine, Scikit-learn, Imbalanced-learn
+**Libraries**: Pandas, Numpy, Feature-engine, Scikit-learn, Imbalanced-learn, lifelines

-**Dataset**: Online Shoppers Purchasing Intention, UCI Machine Learning, 2018 [[source]](https://www.kaggle.com/datasets/imakash3011/online-shoppers-purchasing-intention-dataset)
+**Dataset**: Ecommerce Customer Churn Analysis and Prediction, [[source]](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction)

 **Summary of the analysis**
 * This dataset has 12330 observations and 18 variables with 10 numerical variables, 7 categorical variables and one target variable.